 Yes.
 If the telephone number is included in the Practice Computer Systems record then it will be transmitted with the rest of the ECS data.

-7.5 Will all of Scotland's territorial Health Board area patients be included?
+8.5 Will all of Scotland's territorial Health Board area patients be offered a KIS?

 Yes.
 All patients throughout Scotland, where appropriate to do so, will be offered a KIS by 2014.